ahmetb/runsd/README.md

    --set-env-vars=CLOUD_RUN_PROJECT_HASH=<HASH>
 ```

-Above, replace `<HASH>` with the random string part of your Cloud Run URLs (e.g.
-'dpyb4duzqq' if the URLs for your project are 'foo-dpyb4duzqq-uc.run.app').

-This sample app [has](./example/Dockerfile) `runsd` as its entrypoint and it
-will show you a form that you can use to query other **private** Cloud Run
-services easily with `curl`.

 > **Note:** Do not forget to **delete** this service after you try it out, since
 > it gives unauthenticated access to your private services.